Alex Murdaugh's wife was worried about money and husband's truthfulness before murders, housekeeper testifies

 "She felt that Alex was not being truthful to her with regard to what was going on with that lawsuit.
 She said he doesn't tell me everything."

-Turrubiate-Simpson, who said she was a friend of the Murdaugh family, also testified Alex Murdaugh asked her to clean a family home the day after Maggie and Paul Murdaugh, the couple's grown son, were killed.
+Turrubiate-Simpson, who said she was a friend of the Murdaugh family, also testified Alex Murdaugh asked her the day after Maggie and Paul Murdaugh, the couple's grown son, were killed at a family property to clean the home there.

+"He said there was going to be people probably stopping by and bringing food and stuff," Turrubiate-Simpson said.
+"He said I just want the house to look the way Maggie would like for it to look.
+So, I said OK and I went to the house."

-Alex Murdaugh is on trial for killing them on June 7, 2021.
+Alex Murdaugh is on trial for the killings on June 7, 2021.
 He has pleaded not guilty to two counts of murder and two weapons charges, with the trial expected to last about two more weeks.

 Much of this week's testimony has focused on Alex Murdaugh's financial issues.
 The judge ruled Monday to allow such evidence, saying it was "so intimately connected" with the state's case "that proof of it is essential to complete the story."

-Ahead of Turrubiate-Simpson's testimony -- which continued around noon Friday -- some Murdaugh relatives were ordered this week to sit farther back in the South Carolina courtroom due to inappropriate contact and conduct, the Colleton County clerk of court said.
+Ahead of Turrubiate-Simpson's testimony, some Murdaugh relatives were ordered this week to sit farther back in the South Carolina courtroom due to inappropriate contact and conduct, the Colleton County clerk of court said.

 In court Wednesday, Alex Murdaugh's sister Lynn Murdaugh Goettee passed him a book through a member of his defense team.
 It was not shared with the victim's advocate, and Goettee had been admonished just five minutes before that, a source with knowledge of the incident told CNN.